ChuanMeng/RLT4Reranking/README.md

 **This repository enables anyone to replicate all numerical results and recreate all plots as presented in the paper.**
 **`plots.ipynb` can recreate all plots in the paper**.

-**In the directory `results_in_papers`, you will find RLT methods’ output files corresponding to all tables in our paper.
+**In the `results_in_papers` directory, you will find RLT methods' output files corresponding to all tables in our paper.
 Each line in a file comprises "query id\tpredicted cut-off"**.

 This repository is structured into four distinct parts: